davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 upper mantle--lower crustal partial melting and dynamic topographic effects that are ignored in the stalled-slab hypothesis.

-First-order geological effects such as volcanism and topographic transients are closely correlated to the convective mobilization of the sub-Sierran mantle lithosphere and its current expression as the Isabella anomaly [@Ducea1998b; @Farmer2002; @Saleeby2013; @Cecil2014; @Levandowski2015].
+First-order geological effects such as volcanism an topographic transients are closely correlated to the convective mobilization of the sub-Sierran mantle lithosphere and its current expression as the Isabella anomaly [@Ducea1998b; @Farmer2002; @Saleeby2013; @Cecil2014; @Levandowski2015].